vinsoysauce/odin-calculator/README.md

 - Invoking object variable value and object methods

 Events:
--Using event listeners for buttons when clicking -Using event listeners for button when keydown
+- Using event listeners for buttons when clicking
+- Using event listeners for button when keydown
--Using event.key to trigger an action
+- Using event.key to trigger an action

 ## Comments
 This project was a bit difficult, thinking about state and the DOM